-Research has told us that on average 3 pupils per classroom are affected by such issues, however statistics reveal that as many as 2 in every 5 children in Middlesbrough suffer from poor emotional health and well-being, which is higher than the national average.
+Research has told us that on average 3 pupils per classroom are affected by such issues, however statistics reveal that as many as 2 in every 5 children in Teesside suffer from poor emotional health and well-being, which is higher than the national average.

 If you attend a primary or secondary school in Middlesbrough, we can offer you one-to-one sessions as well as group work.
 Our work is aimed at young people at risk of emotional or mental health difficulties and those with existing mild to moderate difficulties.

 We can offer the same level of support in Stockton, if the school is eligible.